Tulsa City-County Library: Overview

 The library system serves those who live, work, go to school in, own land in, or pay property taxes on land in Tulsa County.
 There are 24 branches in the system: Bixby, Broken Arrow, Bronson Brookside, Central, Charles Page, Collinsville, Glenpool, Hardesty Regional, Herman & Kate Kaiser, Jenks, Judy Z. Kishner, Kendall-Whittier, Martin Regional, Maxwell Park, Nathan Hale, Owasso, Peggy V. Helmerich, Pratt, Rudisill Regional, Schusterman-Benson, Skiatook, South Broken Arrow, Suburban Acres, and Zarrow Regional.

 TCCL’s collection is composed of more than 1.7 million materials, including books, CDs, DVDs (in regular and Blu-ray formats), magazines, audio books, e-books and other formats.
 TCCL offers numerous services to the public including public use pcs and Wi-Fi at each library branch.
 The library system also has a bookmobile that delivers materials to any of the 24 branches at request.
 TCCL also offers homebound delivery, the Ruth G. Hardman Adult Literacy Service, meeting rooms, and reference support via telephone, email, instant messaging, text messaging, Facebook, and Twitter.

 TCCL also maintains specialized collections in some of its library branches.
-The Rudisill Regional Library houses the African American Resource Center, the Zarrow Reginal Library houses the American Indian Resource Center, the Martin Regional Library houses the Hispanic Resource Center, and Hardesty Regional Library houses the Genealogy Resource Center.
-The Central Library also features a Maker Space with a 3-D printing station and a recording studio; a children’s area with play stations and book bins for easy access; the Digital Literacy Lab; the Learning and Creativity Center; Children’s Garden; Illūm, a micro-community hub that serves 21 flavors of lemonade and sandwiches; among other features and amenities.
+The Rudisill Regional Library houses the African American Resource Center, the Zarrow Regional Library houses the American Indian Resource Center, the Martin Regional Library houses the Hispanic Resource Center, and Hardesty Regional Library houses the Genealogy Resource Center.
+The Central Library also features a Maker Space with a 3-D printing station and a recording studio; a children’s area with play stations and book bins for easy access; the Digital Literacy Lab; the Learning and Creativity Center; Children’s Garden.

 TCCL was named as a “5 Star Library” by the publication “Library Journal” in their “2009 Index of Public Library Service.”
 The Library was once again named a "5 Star Library" in 2022.

+The Rudisill Regional Library recently underwent a closing to move to a new location in the historic Greenwood District.
+The bookmobile will provide service to the region at the Suburban Acres Library.